argilla-io/argilla/README.md

 - [Community Meetup](https://lu.ma/embed-checkout/evt-IQtRiSuXZCIW6FB): listen in or present during one of our bi-weekly events.

-- [Discord](http://hf.co/join/discord): get direct support from the community.
+- [Discord](http://hf.co/join/discord): get direct support from the community in #argilla-general and #argilla-help.

 - [Roadmap](https://github.com/orgs/argilla-io/projects/10/views/1): plans change but we love to discuss those with our community so feel encouraged to participate.